-Sam Allardyce's men jumped five places in the Premier League table thanks to two late goals, although the Canaries had the better of the chances.
+Sam Allardyce's men jumped five places in the Premier League table thanks to late goals from the Wales and Senegal internationals, after the Canaries had the better of the chances

-The capital club's third straight 2-0 win in the Premier League — and a 13th clean sheet of the season, the division's best record — also moves it three points clear of the visitors, whose winless run was extended to four matches.
+The capital club's third successive 2-0 win in the Premier League - and a 13th clean sheet of the season, the division's best record - also moves them three points clear of the visitors, whose winless run was extended to four matches.

 VIEW FROM UPTON PARK